 2. Tragedy inspires a sense of urgency and motivates action

 We live in a noisy, cluttered, world where everyone’s attention is fractured by phones, kids, work, relationships, and a dozen different screens demanding our attention.
-Organizations leverage tragedy to cut through that clutter and motivate you to listen to their message and give them something you old dear — that may be time, dollars, or personal liberty.
+Organizations leverage tragedy to cut through that clutter and motivate you to listen to their message and give them something you hold dear.

 3. We crave tragic stories